 44 of 52 found this interesting Interesting? |

 When Tony flies too high, and his suit is rendered inoperable by ice, contains many similarities to the tale of Icarus.
 His hubris drives him to climb too high, even as J.A.R.V.I.S. warns him of the danger, in much the same way Icarus flew too close to the sun against the advice of his father, Daedalus, causing the wax holding his wings to his body to be melted by the heat.

-(At around one hour and fifty-five minutes) Shortly into the end credits sequence, there is an animation of the Ten Rings logo.
+(at around 1h 55 mins) Shortly into the end credits sequence, there is an animation of the Ten Rings logo.
 This refers to the terrorist group that captures Tony Stark early in the film, but is not actually acknowledged.
-It is, however, commonly acknowledged in Iron Man Three (2013).
+It is, however, commonly acknowledged in Iron Man 3 (2013).

 The English translation of the Hungarian dialogue when Tony and Yinsen are about to break out of the cave, is this: Man from outside: Yinsen, Yinsen!
 Stop!
 Show your hands!
 Yinsen: One minute, one minute!
 Man from outside: Come over here right now!
 What is going on in there?
 What is going on in there?
 Hands up.

 37 of 45 found this interesting Interesting? |

 The terrorist organization "Ten Rings" is a reference to Iron Man villain Mandarin, who wears ten rings imbued with superhuman abilities.
 Mandarin appeared in Iron Man 3 (2013), albeit in a radically different iteration from the comics.

 20 of 23 found this interesting Interesting? |

 According to Phil Saunders, Tony Stark would develop a Mark IV armor, which would have been used in the final battle.
 This Mark IV armor would become the War Machine armor, and had swap-out armaments that would be worn over the Mark III armor.
 However, halfway through pre-production, the concept was removed from the script.